Anthony Upton (judge): Witch trials

-On at least one occasion Upton showed himself to be a responsible and humane judge: this was at the Islandmagee witchcraft trials in 1711.
+On at least one occasion Upton showed himself to be a responsible and humane judge: this was at the Islandmagee witch trial in 1711.
 These were apparently the last witchcraft trials in Ireland, and are said to have originated in a dispute between two Protestant factions, the accusers being non-conformists while the accused were Anglicans.
 Eight women- Janet Mean, Janet Latimer, Janet Miller, Margaret Mitchell, Catherine McCalmond, Janet Liston, Elizabeth Seller and Janet Carson- were accused of bewitching a young woman called Mary Dunbar.

 Upton in his summing-up to the jury did not deny the existence of witchcraft- which would be a very advanced view for the time- rather he dwelt on the good character of the accused.
 Since witches were expected to renounce churchgoing on giving their allegiance to the Devil, he pointed to the accuseds' regular attendance at church as evidence of their innocence (a similar point had been frequently made during the Salem witch trials of 1692) and referred to their accuser Mary Dunbar's evidence as "visionary imaginings" (another echo of the Salem trials, where the mental health of the accusers was a crucial issue).
 He told the jury that they "could not bring the accused in guilty upon such evidence".

 Unfortunately for the accused, his fellow judge James Macartney urged the jury to convict, which they duly did.
 Since witchcraft was, in theory, a capital crime, the sentence- a year in prison and four sessions in the pillory- may seem relatively lenient, although it is said that the convicts were treated very roughly by an angry crowd while being pilloried.
 However Upton's enlightened attitude may have helped to ensure that there were no further witch trials in Ireland.